 JENNIFER HARGE

-Jennifer Harge is a choreographer, performance artist, and educator.
+Jennifer Harge is a choreographer, performance artist, and educator rooted in the legacies and futures of Black experimental performance and Black spiritual traditions.
 Since 2014, she has developed her work almost exclusively in Detroit, creating performances, films, installations, artist residencies, and community fellowship gatherings that critically engage the interior, geographic, and metaphysical worlds of Black life.

 Harge holds an MFA in Dance from University of Iowa and a BFA in Dance from University of Michigan.